Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

-Most statisticians accept $\mathrm{p}_{\rm min}=1.00 \cdot 10^{-2}$ as the outset of statistical significance and $\mathrm{p}_{\rm min}=5.00 \cdot 10^{-2}$ as the threshold indicating probable significance.
-An interesting recent paper \cite{jhn} interprets the lack of reproducibility of the results in various scientific disciplines as evidence that the currently accepted $\mathrm{p}_{\rm min}$ values are rather `optimistic'.
-To compensate for this `optimism', the author recommends the reduction of these thresholds by one order of magnitude~\footnote{Although Ref.~\cite{jhn} states that ``nonreproducibility in scientific studies can be attributed to a number of factors, including poor research designs, flawed statistical analyses, and scientific misconduct'', it is more likely that, at least as far as the research in the $\pi N$ domain is concerned, the main reason is the `excessive optimism' when assessing the systematic effects in the experiments; in all probability, these uncertainties are frequently underestimated.}.
-Although Johnson's paper stimulated an arduous debate, in particular in 2014, it is unlikely that the currently accepted thresholds of statistical significance will be revised in the near future.
-Presumably, such important changes to the established norms do not occur overnight.
-For the time being, the $2.5 \sigma$ threshold will continue to signify the outset of statistical significance in this programme.
+Most statisticians accept $\mathrm{p}_{\rm min}=1.00 \cdot 10^{-2}$ as the outset of statistical significance (and $\mathrm{p}_{\rm min}=5.00 \cdot 10^{-2}$ as the threshold signifying probable statistical significance).
+An interesting 2013 paper \cite{Johnson2013} interprets the lack of reproducibility of the results in various scientific disciplines as evidence that the currently accepted $\mathrm{p}_{\rm min}$ values are rather `optimistic'.
+To compensate, the author recommends the reduction of the established thresholds by one order of magnitude~\footnote{Although Ref.~\cite{Johnson2013} states that ``nonreproducibility in scientific studies can be attributed to a number of factors, including poor research designs, flawed statistical analyses, and scientific misconduct,'' it is more likely that, at least regarding the $\pi N$ domain, the main reason is `excessive optimism' when assessing the systematic effects in the experiments.
+In short, it is likely that these uncertainties are underestimated (on average).}.
+Although that paper stimulated a lively debate, in particular in 2014, it is unlikely that the currently accepted thresholds of statistical significance will be revised any time soon.
+For the time being, the $2.5 \sigma$ threshold (our default $\mathrm{p}_{\rm min}$ threshold since 2012) will continue to mark the outset of statistical significance in this programme.